 Last updated on June 25th, 2019

 Let us guess – you’re here because you got a decent GMAT score, so you’re planning to apply to ISB, but the ISB application essay questions have you confounded.

 If you’ve spent a lot of time staring at a blank word document or writing a ton of stuff only to end up deleting it, you’ve come to the right place.
 This blog is going to be pretty useful even if you’ve come here before trying to write your own essays.

 We’re going to help you write powerful ISB application essays for 2019-20.

 Now, we wish we could promise you that following a couple of steps will guarantee you a spot on the ISB PGP batch of 2020, but there’s no clear formula for getting in.
 Here’s the next best thing: a few steps that will significantly improve your chances if you follow them well!

-In this article we will take you behind the scenes to analyze what exactly ISB is looking for through the essays and provide you with a step-by-step guide on how to tackle the application essays this year.
+In this article, we will take you behind the scenes to analyze what exactly ISB is looking for through the essays.
+Then, we will provide you with a step-by-step guide on how to tackle the ISB application essays this year.

 We will be touching upon the following sections: